 How important are aftermarket parts for competition success?

-Aftermarket parts can increase your score, but aren't essential.
+Aftermarket parts can increase your score, but they're not essential.
 A perfectly executed standard model scores higher than a poorly built model full of expensive additions.
 Focus first on perfect basic skills before investing in photoetch or resin upgrades.

 What common weathering mistake costs the most points?

-How do I deal with nerves during jury evaluation?
+How do I deal with nerves during judge evaluation?

 Prepare by practicing your story at home.
-Judges usually just want to know which techniques you used and why you made certain choices.
-See it as a conversation between hobbyists, not as an exam.
+Judges usually just want to know what techniques you used and why you made certain choices.
+See it as a conversation between hobbyists, not an exam.
 Most judges also give constructive tips for improvement.

 Is it possible to resubmit a model after losing?

 This depends on the competition rules, but usually you can't resubmit the same model to the same competition.
 You can improve the model and submit it to other competitions.
-Use feedback from judges to address specific improvement points for your next project.
+Use judge feedback to address specific improvement points for your next project.

 Table of contents